PIYUSH-NEXTGEN/LUMEN/README.md

 - `CSV_OUTPUT = "image_results.csv"`
 - `JSON_OUTPUT = "image_results.json"`

-All can be overridden per-run via CLI flags without editing the file.

-## Outputs
+## Output formats

-- **CSV** — a flat table with per-image metrics, suitable for spreadsheets or data pipelines.
+- **CSV** — flat table, one row per image, spreadsheet-friendly
-- **JSON** — structured export containing full image reports and duplicate groups.
+- **JSON** — full reports plus duplicate groups
-- **PostgreSQL** *(optional)* — one row per unique file path in an `images` table (JSONB columns for channel stats, histogram regions, and dominant colors), plus a `duplicate_groups` table linking images that share an identical hash.
+- **Postgres** *(optional)* — one row per unique file path in `images` (JSONB for channel stats, histogram regions, dominant colors), plus a `duplicate_groups` table
-- **Console** — summary lines listing the brightest and darkest images and duplicate group details.
+- **Console** — brightest/darkest summary, duplicate group listing

 ## Performance

-Batch analysis (`main.py`) distributes per-image analysis across CPU cores using `ProcessPoolExecutor`, so larger folders complete significantly faster than sequential processing.
-The API's `/analyze` endpoint processes a single uploaded image per request.
+The CLI parallelizes across CPU cores with `ProcessPoolExecutor`, so batch folders scale with your machine.
+The API processes one image per request — there's no batch upload endpoint.

 ## Tests

 ```bash
 pip install pytest
 pytest -v
 ```
-The suite covers image statistics, quality metrics, duplicate detection, and a PostgreSQL round-trip test.
-The database test automatically skips (rather than fails) if PostgreSQL isn't configured, so the full suite still runs cleanly without a database set up.

-For the frontend, `cd frontend && npm run build` verifies the React app compiles cleanly.
+Covers stats, quality metrics, duplicate detection, filename sanitization, and a Postgres round-trip.
+The DB test skips (not fails) if Postgres isn't configured, so the suite runs clean without a database. `cd frontend && npm run build` is the frontend's equivalent check — if it compiles, the build is sound.

 ## Troubleshooting

-- **"Folder does not exist or is not a directory"** — confirm the `--folder` path is correct and points to a real directory.
+- **"Folder does not exist or is not a directory"** — check the `--folder` path.
-- **"Cannot connect to database"** — only relevant when using `--save-db`; check your `.env` values and that PostgreSQL is running.
-The CLI fails immediately with this message rather than attempting analysis first.
+- **"Cannot connect to database"** — only comes up with `--save-db`; check `.env` and that Postgres is actually running.
+Fails before analyzing anything, not partway through.
-- **Dashboard shows no gallery / saves fail** — the API needs PostgreSQL configured (see setup step 3) for persistence features; analysis without saving works regardless.
+- **Dashboard gallery is empty / saves fail** — Postgres needs to be configured on the API (see setup).
+Analysis without saving works regardless.
+- **401 from the API** — `X-API-Key` header missing or wrong. **503** means the server itself has no `API_KEY` set — that's a deployment problem, not a client one.
-- Corrupt or unreadable images are logged and skipped (CLI) or return a clean `400` error (API); the analyzer continues with the remaining files in the folder.
+- Corrupt/unreadable images are skipped and logged (CLI) or return a `400` (API); the rest of the batch keeps going either way.

 ## Limitations

-- **Duplicate detection** currently uses exact byte-level hashing (SHA-256).
-It detects identical files only — a resized, recompressed, or re-saved copy of the same photo will *not* be flagged, since any byte change produces a different hash.
-Perceptual/near-duplicate hashing (e.g. average hash) is a possible future improvement.
-- **No content understanding** — LUMEN measures pixels; it does not recognize objects, scenes, or people, and produces no captions or tags.
+Being direct about what this doesn't do, rather than letting you find out the hard way:

+- **Duplicate detection is exact-byte only.** SHA-256 catches identical files, full stop.
+Resize, recompress, or re-save the same photo and it's a different hash — no duplicate flag.
+Perceptual hashing (average hash, pHash) would fix this and isn't implemented yet.
+- **No content understanding.** This measures pixels, not subjects.
+No object detection, no captions, no tags — it doesn't know or care what's in the photo.
-- **No EXIF metadata** — camera model, lens, exposure settings, GPS, and timestamps are never read; only pixel data is analyzed.
+- **No EXIF.** Camera, lens, exposure settings, GPS, timestamps — none of it is read.
+Pixel data only.
-- **Colorfulness score** is a simplified metric based on per-pixel max−min channel range.
-It is *not* the standard Hasler–Süsstrunk colorfulness metric used in computer vision literature, but a lightweight proxy for relative color variation.
+- **Colorfulness is a simplified proxy** (per-pixel max−min channel range), not the Hasler–Süsstrunk metric you'll see cited in computer vision papers.
+Don't compare these numbers against tools that use the real thing.
-- **Comparison is metric-based** — side-by-side numbers with win/loss markers, not perceptual or visual similarity.
+- **Comparison is numbers, not eyes.** Side-by-side metrics with win/loss markers — not a perceptual or visual similarity check.
-- Database persistence stores the current state per file path only (no historical versioning) — re-analyzing a file updates its existing row rather than preserving prior analysis runs.
+- **No history.** Persistence is current-state-per-file-path only; re-analyzing overwrites the existing row rather than keeping past runs.
+- **No per-user data.** One shared API key, one shared gallery — anyone with dashboard access sees everything anyone else uploaded.
+There's no login system and no per-user isolation.
+Fine for a single-person or trusted-group setup; not fine if you're expecting anything resembling privacy between users.